Philippe Lefebvre (actor): Career

-Phillip Lefebvre worked as the Music Mixer on the film, Rabid Grannies.
+Lefebvre worked as the music mixer on the film, Rabid Grannies.
 Music Mixers are tasked with making the original music in the film (provided by Jean-Bruno Castelain and Pierre-Damien Castelain) sound professional.
 This can be achieved by simply adjusting the volume of different musical elements of the score.
 However, it can quickly become more complex depending on the type of music used.
-Phillip has an extensive filmography, working on The Judge (1984) as director and writer, Antoine Rives, juge de terrorisme (1993) directing five episodes.
-He also directed an episode of C’est votre historie in 2007 and directed and wrote the screenplay for Une suit (2012).
-His only music mixing credit is for Rabid Grannies.
+This is his only music mixing credit.